 We have manufacturing, data and design facilities and other operations in locations subject to natural occurrences such as severe weather, geological events or epidemics that could disrupt operations.
+Climate change might exacerbate these occurrences or cause natural disasters to occur with greater frequency.
 A natural disaster that results in a prolonged disruption, particularly where we have principal manufacturing and design operations, as listed in the Properties section in Item 2, may adversely affect our results and financial condition.

 Rapid technological change in markets we serve requires us to develop new technologies and products.

 Rapid technological change in markets we serve could contribute to shortened product life cycles and a decline in average selling prices of our products.
 Our results of operations depend in part upon our ability to successfully develop, manufacture and market innovative products in a timely and cost-effective manner.
 We make significant investments in research and development to improve existing technology and products, develop new products to meet changing customer demands, and improve our production processes.
 In some cases, we might not realize a return or the expected return on our investments because they are generally made before commercial viability can be assured.
 Further, projects that are commercially viable may not contribute to our operating results until at least a few years after they are completed.